FIAP-Tech-Challenge-53/fiap-irango-payment-api/README.md

 ![editorconfig](https://shields.io/badge/EditorConfig-000000?logo=EditorConfig&logoColor=FFF&style=flat-square)
 ![typeorm](https://shields.io/badge/TypeORM-F37626?logo=TypeORM&logoColor=FFF&style=flat-square)

-This project is a part of a fast food self-service system, proposed as a Tech Challenge for the Software Architecture Postgraduate Course at FIAP.
+This project is a part of a fast food self-service system, proposed as a Tech Challenge for the Software Architecture Postgraduate Course at FIAP..

 For this project, we utilized the [TypeScript](https://www.typescriptlang.org/) programming language with [Node.js](https://nodejs.org/) and the [Nest.js](https://nestjs.com/) framework.
 The database management includes [MySQL 5.7](https://www.mysql.com/) to handle information related to Pagamento.